 When I’m Not at Ashland, You’ll Most likely Find Me…

 At home on my patio or in front of my fireplace (weather depending) listening to music.
-You may also find me at Oregon Ridge hiking the orange, yellow, and blue trains.
+You may also find me at Oregon Ridge hiking the orange, yellow, and blue trails.
 If I’m not in either of those places then hopefully I’m sitting by a large body of water, waves preferred.